6. Business as a Game – For People Who Aren't Familiar with Business

 Participate in meaningful value creation

-The game model makes business understandable, participatory, and human – giving everyone the chance to contribute to value creation.
+BAAG makes business understandable, inclusive, and human – giving everyone a role in value creation.